JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 * `\n` — for a new line
 * `\t` — for a tab symbol
 * `\uXXXX` — for a specific Unicode character

+#### Plurals

+> Plurals are available in Compose Multiplatform starting with version 1.6.10-beta01.
+>
+{type="warning"}

+You can define plurals ([quantity strings](https://developer.android.com/guide/topics/resources/string-resource#Plurals) in Android) among your string resources.
+To

 #### String templates